tgoky/privy-mammothon-prediction-dapp/README.md

 ### Modularity
 - Reusable components are placed in `components/`.
 - Custom hooks are placed in `hooks/`.
-- Utility functions are placed in `utils/`.

-### Scalability
-- The structure allows for easy addition of new features (e.g., new prediction types, components).

-### TypeScript Support
-- TypeScript is used throughout the project, with type definitions in `types/`.

 ### Configuration Management
 - Network configurations are centralized in `formaNetwork.js`.